 Three groups of migratory caribou occasionally occupy the Keeyask Region in winter, which then depart for their calving grounds in spring, where they congregate in large numbers to calve.
-A fourth group of caribou is known to stay in the Keeyask Region in the summer, and calve solitarily in the Gull and Stephens lakes area.
-Their herd association and core range have not been defined.
-While their summer distribution near Gull and Stephens lakes has generally been identified, the summer resident caribou's winter distribution and range are unknown.
+It is known that some caribou stay in the Keeyask Region in the summer (i.e., the summer resident caribou), and most calve solitarily in the Gull and Stephens lakes area.
+There is uncertainty about these caribou's herd association and core range.
+While their summer distribution near Gull and Stephens lakes has generally been identified, the summer resident caribou's winter distribution and range are largely unknown.